shigeodayo/locomo-samples/README.md

-# Samples to controll LOCOMO
+# Samples to control LOCOMO

+Sample programs to control LOCOMO.

-This sample is for 'Xbee\-WiFi', set the 'Xbee\-WiFi' instead of 'Xbee' to LOCOMO board.
+'udp' samples are for 'Xbee\-WiFi', set the 'Xbee\-WiFi' instead of 'Xbee' to LOCOMO board.

 You can set up a 'Xbee\-WiFi' by reference to the following link, or using X\-CTU.